-Dignity Health St. John’s Regional Medical Center is the only hospital in Ventura and Santa Barbara counties to offer deep brain stimulation (DBS).
+Dignity Health St. John’s Regional Medical Center is the only hospital in Ventura County to offer deep brain stimulation (DBS).
 DBS is a neurosurgical treatment option for patients with Parkinson's disease, essential tremor, dystonia, or other movement disorders who are not responding to standard medication treatments or are experiencing unwanted side effects of those treatments.
 During DBS surgery, electrodes are implanted within the brain to deliver electrical impulses.
 The stimulation offers patients relief from the tremors, rigidity, slowness of movement, and abnormal postures commonly seen in those conditions.
 The stimulation can be adjusted as a patient's condition changes over time.

 Why Deep Brain Stimulation is Performed?

 Neurologists may recommend DBS when a patient is not responding to standard treatments or is experiencing intolerable symptoms from those treatments.